Explore health content from A to Z.

 It's no surprise that the real adventure begins after your baby arrives.
 From the precious moments immediately after birth to the days and weeks that follow, the care of you and your child remain of the utmost importance to us.
 Whether you need additional medical consultation or support services, you'll find everything right here at Baylor Medical Center at Carrollton.

 The newborn nursery at Baylor Carrollton provides specialized care by physicians on the medical staff who are trained to meet newborn patients’ unique health care needs.
-Our 28-bed Newborn Nursery is staffed by RN’s specializing in the care of infants with state of the art equipment and an advanced infant security system for your peace of mind.
+Our 28-bed newborn nursery is staffed by RNs specializing in the care of infants with advanced equipment and an infant security system for your peace of mind.

-Breast feeding support is available to you should this be your preferred method of feeding.
-A complete breast feeding class is available to help you make the decision whether to breast feed and learn how to do so properly.
-See the Parent Education Class description for information regarding our breast feeding class.
+Breastfeeding is recommended for the first year of your baby's life.
+If you choose to breastfeed, lactation consultants are available to help you with a successful breastfeeding experience.
+The New Family Unit nurses have received special training in the latest breastfeeding techniques and are available to assist you.
+A complete breastfeeding class is available to help you make the decision whether to breastfeed and learn how to do so properly.
+See the Parent Education Class description for information regarding our breastfeeding class.

 This is an exciting time, and your family and friends will want to visit you.
+To give you an opportunity for uninterrupted bonding, we have "Cuddle Time" from 2 to 4 p.m.
+Hospital personnel will respect this quiet time unless the patient calls for assistance.
+We encourage visitors to support this bonding time and visit before and after "Cuddle Time."
 The baby's brothers and sisters are important during this time of family transition, but they should be accompanied by an adult and be free of illness.
 Please ask anyone who holds your baby to wash his or her hands first.

 *Visits from family and friends under the age of 14, unless siblings are greatly discouraged to prevent transmission of communicable disease to the newborns.